Eilbeck Lab

 • We put a proposal together for the AMA’s Accelerating Change in Medical Education Innovation Grant Program, titled: Better than Broccoli: Turning health system science education into a fun and healthy treat.
 This grant has been accepted and now the hard work begins.
 Damian Borbolla in BMI and I worked with Sara Lamb (Med School Curriculum).
 Health System Science contains a clinical informatics component for med students.
 This is a great way for our department to integrate more with our medical students throughout all four years.
 Damian and I are joint core educators in the med school bringing informatics expertise.

-Research: We have been conducting community-based studios where we focus on the delivery of NBS results.
+We have been conducting community-based studios where we focus on the delivery of NBS results.
 It has been a humbling experience to meet so many parents and listen to their shared experiences.
 This is part of the requirements gathering for a project we have with the Utah Department of Health.
 The results are fascinating and I am certain we can improve the overall experience and workflow.
 My colleague Mike Conway is helping with the analysis and the team that leads the discussion is from the CCTS.
 Many thanks to Brieanne for her professionalism.
-Service: Since I became interim chair I had to step back from some of my service, but I had the opportunity to co-lead a GA4GH working group on Genome Annotation and I have accepted with enthusiasm.
-Genome annotation is close to my heart and this group will help with the requirements and the API that link together variant representation and variant annotation as well as groups that perform expression analysis.
-The Co-lead is Sean Upchurch.
-Watch this space.
-Conferences:

 • My favorite conference of all time was postponed before COVID.
 The AMIA Educators Forum did not happen this year, and Anne Turner is leading the efforts to brainstorm how to bring it back.
 I miss this conference.
 I miss the workshops the most.
 One of the themes has been that the organizers bring in educators from the city that hosts the conference and there is a wonderful exchange of ideas.
 So that didn’t happen.